vishnunk/hello-world/README.md

 # hello-world
 Trying github for the first time.
-Comminting a change so as to understand the basics of github.
+Commiting a change so as to understand the basics of github.